FriendsOfSymfony/FOSHttpCache/doc/nginx-configuration.rst

 `ngx_cache_purge <https://github.com/FRiCKLE/ngx_cache_purge>`_ module.
 You just need to compile Nginx from sources adding `ngx_cache_purge` with `--add-module`

-You can check the script `install-nginx.sh <../../../tests/install-nginx.sh>`_ to get an idea about the steps you need to perform.
+You can check the script :source:`install-nginx.sh <tests/install-nginx.sh>` to get an idea about the steps you need to perform.

 Then configure Nginx for purge requests: